 Renewable Energy is not only solar and wind energy.
 There are many types of renewable energy and each has its specific role and position in the energy market.
-Here, we will briefly introduce five of them: how they work, their advantages and disadvantages, and their power to make a difference.
+Here, we will briefly introduce five of them, focusing on how they work, their advantages and disadvantages and their power to make a difference.

 In hydroelectric power, turbines convert the kinetic energy of a water source (i.e. a river) and potential energy into electricity1.
 There are run-of-river power stations and storage power stations.
 The former uses the flow of rivers and streams to generate electricity.
 Storage power stations produce green electricity using the water from a reservoir.

 Electricity from hydropower has the same advantage as bioenergy: you can store it.
-For example, the pumped storage power station.1 There, water flows into a storage reservoir and then can be drained off in seconds if necessary.
+For example, the pumped storage power station.1 Water flows into a storage reservoir and then can be drained off in seconds if necessary.
 It then flows through turbines, which generate electricity.

 Although the potential for expansion may be as good as exhausted3, it is worth modernising the plants and improving the ecological status of watercourses.
 Nature can easily integrate smaller hydropower plants.